imt-mobisyst/pkg-multibot/docs/simulation.md

 ROS_DOMAIN_ID=1 ros2 topic pub /goal_pose geometry_msgs/msg/PoseStamped "{pose: {position: {x: 9, y: 9.0, z: 0.0}}}" --once
 ```

-> Note : After some time, nodes were "disappearing" : they had not crashed, the processes were still running, but `ros2 node list` and `ros2 topic list` returned empty lists.
-The only solution that seemed to fix it was to change the DDS provider from **eProsima Fast DDS** to **Eclipse Cyclone DDS**

 ### c.
 Test with the stage simulator